Auckland (FS2)

 • speaking confidently to others about their own accomplishments

-• being aware of, and respecting, the accomplishments of others
+• being aware of, and respecting, the opinions of others

 Phonics

 Phonics is taught four times a week.
 The sessions last around 20 minutes.
-This term we will continue Phase 4 of our phonics programme.
+This term we will enter Phase 4 of our phonics programme.

 We will be learning to read new tricky words and consistently spell the Phase 3 tricky words.
 Phase 4 is a consolidation phase which aims to enhance the children’s recognition and recall of all previously learned graphemes, and support their application to read and write polysyllabic words.
 It also supports their reading and spelling of words with adjacent consonants or blends (e.g. st, cr, dr, nt, scr).